physicsml/physicsml-archive/develop/content/tensor_networks.md

 dimension we call time.
 Data points which are hopelessly intertwined in their native, low-dimensional form can become linearly separable when given the extra breathing room of more dimensions.

-But extra dimensions come at a price, known as the "curse of dimensionality".
+But extra dimensions come at a steep price, known as the "curse of dimensionality".
 When constructing a high dimensional space from products of smaller spaces, the number of dimensions grows exponentially.
 Even optimizing a linear classifier in an exponentially big space becomes costly very quickly.

-This is the problem tensor networks solve: if you can get away with a restricted set of linear transformations, then tensor networks let you manipulate objects in an exponentially high dimensional space easily and efficiently.
+This is the problem tensor networks solve: if you can live with a reduced set of linear transformations, then tensor networks let you manipulate objects in an exponentially high dimensional space easily and efficiently.

-Tensor networks can do linear things within spaces that are so big, there's no reason they couldn't be as effective as neural networks, which do non-linear things to much smaller spaces.
+Tensor networks can do linear things within spaces so big, there's no reason they couldn't be as effective as neural networks, which do non-linear things to much smaller spaces.

 ## Tensor networks in physics